Skip to main content

 ...

-while secrets.toml looks as following:
+while secrets.toml looks as follows:

 [sources.google_analytics.credentials]